cs1302uga/cs1302-tutorials/visibility/visibility.rst

 * In Java, **there is no modifier keyword for package private visibility**.
-For top-level declarations and member-level declarations within a class, the omission of a visibility modifier will cause the compiler to treat the declared thing as package private. **However,** this behavior
+For top-level declarations and member-level declarations within a class, the omission of a visibility modifier will cause the compiler to treat the declared thing as package private.
+This is behavior is different for member-level declarations within an interface, where the omission of a visibility modifier defaults a declaration's visibility to public.

-  * any top-level declaration without a visibility modifier is package private; and
-  * any member-level declaration within a class p

-* In UML, the ``-`` symbol is used just before a member's identifier to illustrate that it's private.
+* In UML, the ``~`` symbol is used just before a member's identifier to illustrate that it's private.
+Some UML programs may not support displaying the visibility for top-level declarations; in those cases, a quick hack is to include the ``~`` as part of the name.
-* The ``javadoc`` program does not include private declarations in a documentation website by default; however, they can be included  by adding the ``-private`` command-line argument.
+* The ``javadoc`` program does not include package private declarations in a documentation website by default; however, they can be included by adding the ``-package`` command-line argument (that option will also include anything that is more visible than package private -- so everything except private).

-TODO

 Protected Visibility
 ********************